 Professional fees increased \$1.5 million, or 35 percent, to \$5.9 million in 2013 from \$4.4 million in 2012.
 The increase is in support of outside legal counsel costs.
-The primary drivers are additional litigation and hearings at FERC in connection with transmission planning and approvals and market investigations.

-Outsourced and other

-contracts combined decreased \$595,000, or 14 percent, to \$3.5 million in 2013 from \$4.1 million in 2012.
+The primary driver is additional litigation at the Federal Energy Regulatory Commission (FERC).
+Outsourced and other contracts combined decreased \$595,000, or in 2013 from \$4.1 million in 2012.
 Major outsourced contracts include locational marginal price validation, weather and wind forecasting, and credit rating services.
-The intermittent resources pay forecasting revenues budgeted at \$1.6 million in 2013 and \$1.7 million in 2012, which are included in miscellaneous revenues to offset the forecasting costs.
+The intermittent resources pay forecasting revenues budgeted at \$1.6 million in 2013 and \$1.7 million in 2012, which are included in miscellaneous revenues to offset the related forecasting costs.